MIC-DKFZ/nnUNet/readme.md

 ecotrust-canada.github.io/markdown-toc/

 # Installation
-nnU-Net is only tested on Linux (Ubuntu).
+nnU-Net is only tested on Linux (Ubuntu 16, 18 and 20; centOS, RHEL).
 It may work on other operating systems as well but we do not guarantee that it will.

 nnU-Net requires a GPU!
 For inference, the GPU should have 4 GB of VRAM.
 For training nnU-Net models the GPU should have at least 11 GB (such as the RTX 2080ti).
-Due to the use of mixed precision, fastest training times are achieved with the Volta architecture (Titan V, V100 GPUs) (tensorcore acceleration for 3D convolutions does not yet work on Turing-based GPUs).
+Due to the use of mixed precision, fastest training times are achieved with the Volta architecture (Titan V, V100 GPUs) or when compiling pytorch from source (see [here](https://github.com/pytorch/pytorch#from-source)) using cuDNN 8.0.2.
+Note that future versions of pytorch will include cuDNN 8.0.2 or newer by default and compiling from source will not be necessary.

+For training, we recommend a strong CPU top go along with the GPU.
+At least 6 CPU cores (12 threads) are recommended.
+CPU requirements are mostly related to data augmentation and scale with the number of input channels and are thus higher for datasets like BraTS which use 4 image modalities and lower for datasets like LiTS which only uses CT images.

 We very strongly recommend you install nnU-Net in a virtual environment.
 [Here is a quick how-to for Ubuntu.](https://linoxide.com/linux-how-to/setup-python-virtual-environment-ubuntu/).